DWTS Cast Member Releases Statement Following Daughter’s Sudden Death

+“Dancing With the Stars” season 6 celebrity Priscilla Presley released a statement January 12, 2023, in the wake of the death of her daughter, Lisa Marie Presley.

-The 54-year-old was found unresponsive in her home on January 12, 2023, by her housekeeper, according to TMZ.
+The 54-year-old was found unresponsive in her home by her housekeeper the same day, according to TMZ.
 Her ex-husband Danny Keough began performing CPR on her while waiting for paramedics, and she was transported to a nearby hospital.
 Lisa Marie Presley was placed on life support and into a medically induced coma.
 Hours later, her death was confirmed by her mother.

-“It is with a heavy heart that I must share the devastating news that my beautiful daughter Lisa Marie has left us,” Priscilla Presley said in a statement to People magazine on January 12, 2023.
+“It is with a heavy heart that I must share the devastating news that my beautiful daughter Lisa Marie has left us,” Priscilla Presley said in the statement.

 “She was the most passionate strong and loving woman I have ever known.
 We ask for privacy as we try to deal with this profound loss.
 Thank you for the love and prayers.
 At this time there will be no further comment,” she added.